Potala Palace: Modern

+Amongst at least one group of Tibetans c.
+1950 the "Potala" is known colloquially as "Peak Potala" (Tse Potala), or most commonly as "the Peak".

+Under the People's Republic of China

 The palace was moderately damaged during the Tibetan uprising against the Chinese in 1959, when Chinese shells were launched into the palace's windows.
-Before Chamdo Jampa Kalden was shot and taken prisoner by soldiers of the People's Liberation Army, he witnessed "Chinese cannon shells began landing on Norbulingka past midnight on 19 March 1959...
-The sky lit up as the Chinese shells hit the Chakpori Medical College and the Potala."
-It also escaped damage during the Cultural Revolution in 1966 through the personal intervention of Zhou Enlai, who was then the Premier of the People's Republic of China.
-According to Tibetan historian Tsering Woeser, the palace, which harboured "over 100,000 volumes of scriptures and historical documents" and "many store rooms for housing precious objects, handicrafts, paintings, wall hangings, statues, and ancient armour", "was almost robbed empty".The Potala Palace was inscribed to the UNESCO World Heritage List in 1994.
-In 2000 and 2001, Jokhang Temple and Norbulingka were added to the list as extensions to the sites.
+It escaped damage during the Cultural Revolution in 1966 through the personal intervention of Zhou Enlai, who was then the Premier of the People's Republic of China.
+According to Tibetan historian Tsering Woeser, the palace, which harboured "over 100,000 volumes of scriptures and historical documents" and "many store rooms for housing precious objects, handicrafts, paintings, wall hangings, statues, and ancient armour", "was almost robbed empty".

+The Potala Palace was inscribed to the UNESCO World Heritage List in 1994.

 Rapid modernisation has been a concern for UNESCO, however, which expressed concern over the building of modern structures immediately around the palace which threaten the palace's unique atmosphere.
 The Chinese government responded by enacting a rule barring the building of any structure taller than 21 metres in the area.
 UNESCO was also concerned over the materials used during the restoration of the palace, which commenced in 2002 at a cost of RMB180 million (US$22.5 million), although the palace's director, Qiangba Gesang, has clarified that only traditional materials and craftsmanship were used.
 The palace has also received restoration works between 1989 and 1994, costing RMB55 million (US$6.875 million).

 The number of visitors to the palace was restricted to 1,600 a day, with opening hours reduced to six hours daily to avoid over-crowding from 1 May 2003.
 The palace was receiving an average of 1,500 a day prior to the introduction of the quota, sometimes peaking to over 5,000 in one day.
 Visits to the structure's roof were banned after restoration efforts were completed in 2006 to avoid further structural damage.
 Visitorship quotas were raised to 2,300 daily to accommodate a 30% increase in visitorship since the opening of the Qingzang railway into Lhasa on 1 July 2006, but the quota is often reached by mid-morning.
 Opening hours were extended during the peak period in the months of July to September, where over 6,000 visitors would descend on the site.